adrianmmiller/SuperuserListBackup/README.md

 **Usage:**

-- Install via Magisk Manager
+- Install SuperuserListBackupe module from [Releases section](https://github.com/adrianmmiller/SuperuserListBackup/releases/latest) via Magisk Manager or Fox Module Manager

 The module will create a logfile (/storage/emulated/0/SuperUserListBackup.log) on install, which mirrors the information onscreen.
 If you have any issues, you'll need to start by looking there, and by opening an issue on this repo's Issues